nour-17/100-days-of-code/log.md

 ### Day 3: march 28, 2022

-**Today's Progress**: finished th nav bar and did the tabs buttons and hover states
+**Today's Progress**: finished the nav bar and did the tabs buttons and hover states

 **Thoughts**: i didn't get mush done today but im planning on finishing the first page tomorrow

 **Link(s) to work**: [space tourism](https://github.com/nour-17/space-tourism-website)

+### Day 4: march 29, 2022

+**Today's Progress**: finished the design system page and done some numbered and tabs indicators and their hover states  and will be working on the home page tomorrow

+**Thoughts**: this page got more time than i assumed but am happy to see it finished **Link(s) to work**: [space tourism](https://github.com/nour-17/space-tourism-website)